arufianz/privacy-policy/README.md

 8. Contact Us

-If you have any questions about this Privacy Policy, feel free to contact us at: [Your Contact Email]
+If you have any questions about this Privacy Policy, feel free to contact us at: alfianwashere@gmail.com

 By playing the Game, you agree to this Privacy Policy.